- Phenylketonuria (PKU)

 Entering the details on the blood spot card

-- NHS number (or CHI number for patients from Scotland and Northern Ireland).
+- NHS number (or CHI number for patients from Scotland and HSCN number for patients from Northern Ireland).

 - Date of birth.